sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Usages

-* As every test should be independant from the others, the setup will mainly contain initialization of variables that will be used in each test.
+* As every test should be independent from the others, the setup will mainly contain initialization of variables that will be used in each test.

 ```
 species Tester {